wanyoike-max/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Script 13 show us the 10 newest files in the current directory

-* Script 14 shows us how to sort unique files ina directory
+* Script 14 shows us how to sort unique files in a directory

+* script 15 shows us how tolocate and show files with certain words on keys in them